RudRecciah/admincore/README.md

     *  (bot)
 * And More!

-Check the github project for the most up-to-date plans and roadmap!

 Roadmap (For a more accurate and complete roadmap, check out the github project for Admincore!):
   * 0.3.0
     * Enhance Report System